pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 However, because DataFrames are not an array, the copy/view rules still differ from NumPy's rules with current pandas.
 Slicing rows generally gives a view (following NumPy), but slicing columns doesn't always give a view (this could be changed to match NumPy however, see "Alternatives" 1b below).
-Fancy indexing rows (eg with a list of (positional) labels) gives a copy, but fancy indexing columns _could_ give a view (currently this gives a copy as well, but one of the "Alternatives" (1b) is to have this always return a view).
+Fancy indexing rows (e.g. with a list of (positional) labels) gives a copy, but fancy indexing columns _could_ give a view (currently this gives a copy as well, but one of the "Alternatives" (1b) is to have this always return a view).